-You should calculate for spending minimum 55 Euros/person/day on average.
-This however is only possible if you don’t spend a dime more than what’s included in the half board option when staying at the huts.
+You should calculate spending a minimum of 60 Euros/person/day on average.
+This however is only possible if you don’t spend a dime more than what’s included in the half-board option when staying at the huts.

 I think 70-80 Euros/person/day is more of a realistic budget if you would like to enjoy a drink after a full day of hiking, or if you are like me and like to spoil yourself with a coffee and cake after each completed stage.

-The above prices don’t include the initial cost of travelling to and from the location, hotel stays on both ends of AV2 as well as the gear you will need to invest into to complete the traverse.
+The above prices don’t include the initial cost of traveling to and from the location, hotel stays at both ends of AV2 as well as the gear you will need to invest into to complete the traverse.

 Make sure to jump to my article about the ins and outs of staying in mountain huts in the Italian Dolomites, where I go more into detail about the cost of a stay in a rifugio.

 You should go as light as possible.
-If your backpack is larger than 38 litres, you are doing it wrong.
+If your backpack is larger than 38 liters, you are doing it wrong.
 You can always wash your socks and undies as you go.
 There is no need to carry food, just some snacks.
-You also won’t need any backpacking equipment such as tents or sleeping bags.
+You also won’t need any backpacking equipment such as a tent or sleeping bag.

 The only thing that’s required at the huts is the sleeping bag liner so you don’t come in direct contact with the sheets and blankets provided at the huts.

-I have a complete packing list for multiday hut to hut trips in the Dolomites including links to my favourite gear and a downloadable checklist!
+I have a complete packing list for multi-day hut-to-hut trips in the Dolomites including links to my favorite gear and a downloadable checklist.